Fuller Smith & Turner Executes Share Buyback Program

 Fuller Smith & Turner (GB:FSTA) has released an update.

-Fuller Smith & Turner PLC has repurchased 20,000 of its ‘A’ ordinary shares at a consistent price of 702 pence per share as part of its share buyback program.
-These shares will be held in treasury, adjusting the total listed voting rights to 35,481,260.
-This move is part of the company’s ongoing strategy to manage its share capital effectively.
+Fuller, Smith & Turner has repurchased 20,000 of its ‘A’ ordinary shares at an average price of 677 pence each as part of its ongoing share buyback program.
+The company will hold these shares in treasury, adjusting its total number of listed voting rights to 35,401,260.
+This strategic move reflects Fuller’s efforts to manage its share capital effectively.

 For further insights into GB:FSTA stock, check out TipRanks’ Stock Analysis page.